 The Person Who Invented PEZ Candy

 PEZ was invented by Eduard Haas, an Austrian businessman from Vienna.
 As an adolescent, Haas patented a light baking powder mixture for Gugelhupf cakes.
+He developed this product according to the recipe that was left by his grandfather.
+His “Hasin” powder was sold to high-income families in Austria and Hungary.

 The Company That Makes PEZ Candy